clnsmth/geoenv/docs/source/dev/design.rst

 Defines the interface for any data source:

 - Standard methods and properties for consistency
-- Custom behaviors for data-specific needs
+- Custom behaviors for data source-specific needs
 - May implement fallback behavior (e.g., point approximation for polygons)

 Returns an `Environment` for each query.